rootscript/audio-dump/Pi2Media-products.md

 >
 > As for ROON we are currently working with them to add support for our 503HTA Hybrid Tube amp, and will add support for all our audio hats, including 503SPD1 and 2.
 Of great excitement to us regarding Roon is getting support in place for our up-coming 35W/channel Class-D Amp w/HP out hat.
 Not Audiophile level, but great for dorm rooms, game rooms etc [Michael Kelly]

-*Then came an interesting post from Abartels:*
+*Then came a very detailed/specific post from Abartels (that may have slipped through the long thread):*

 > I have PI2 and Pi3 and using HifiBerry DAC+ Pro.
 I use I2S ONLY
 >